Giving Thanks in Hard Times

 SPIRITUAL STRENGTH TRAINING

-Through the challenges we have faced in the past few years, the analogies of my personal training sessions have not been lost on me.
+Through challenges we have often faced in recent years, the analogies of my personal training sessions have not been lost on me.
 As believers, we could think of all challenging times as intensive spiritual strength training.

-Then, no matter what year it is, tensions come.
-In the past few years many have gone through some level of financial stress, health concerns, and physical isolation from normal relationships.
-We have been bearing new kinds of loads.
-And with every new challenging circumstance our motion has probably always been wobbly at first—wobbly and uncertain.
+Then, no matter what year it is, tensions come: financial stress, health concerns, natural disasters, relational issues.
+We bear new kinds of loads.
+And with every new challenging circumstance our motion is probably always wobbly at first—wobbly and uncertain.
 But we gain balance and smooth motion as we apply the instructions of God’s Word in every new situation.

 And then from the effort of living with these new tensions, we notice soreness that constricts and binds and constrains us, and sometimes we feel weaker rather than stronger.
 But I have discovered that when this happens, there is a standard “hard rubber ball” to apply to painful pressure points.